-Our program is challenging.
-We recommend that students work no more than 20 hours per week, if necessary.
-In addition, each student serves three, 160-hour externships in veterinary facilities that participate in the PCC Cooperative Education program.
-Since classes and clinics will keep your weekdays full, you should schedule your time accordingly.
-Graduates who pass the national exam are prepared to work as certified technicians in small and large animal hospitals and clinics, laboratory animal research facilities, educational institutions, military service and commercial firms.
+Graduates who pass the national exam are prepared to work as certified veterinary technicians in small and large animal hospitals and clinics, laboratory animal research facilities, educational institutions, military service and commercial firms, among others.

-These costs are approximate and based on 88 VetTech credits, 18 general education credits.
+These costs are approximate and based on 84 Veterinary Technology credits, 16 general education credits.

 - Estimated total costs for the program with General Education credits:

-- Estimated total costs for the program without General Education credits:
+- Estimated total costs for the program excluding General Education credits: